 Sector profile

 IBM's 2025 healthcare figure is $7.42M, down 24% from the 2024 peak of $9.77M but still 67% above the global $4.44M average.
-The per-record cost of $408 is the highest of any tracked sector.
-Healthcare has held rank #1 every year since IBM began sector-level reporting in 2011, the longest unbroken streak in the dataset.
+Healthcare breaches also take the longest of any sector to identify and contain: 279 days, more than five weeks beyond the global mean.
+Healthcare has held rank #1 for 14 consecutive years, the longest unbroken streak in the dataset.

 Avg total cost